Rion96/GKey/README.md

 Harddrive:

-Press ENTER, then C, then press p to probe, enter Base0, then enter Base1, then 0.
+Press ENTER, then C, then ENTER again, then press p to probe, enter Base0, then enter Base1, then 0.

 CD/DVD Drive: